caseqiu213/reqracer_fse_artifact/README.md

   - On wp-admin page, click 'Posts' -> 'Add New'.
   - Enter title and content of a post, and click 'Publish'.
   - After the publish finishes, click 'Visit site'.
-  - Click the newly-added post, enter a comment and click 'Submit Comment'.
+  - Click the newly-added post, enter a comment, and click 'Submit Comment'.
   - Go to wp-admin/edit.php, click 'Edit'.
   - Hover the mouse to the newly-added post and click 'Trash', this will hit the sleep.
   - In a new browser, access the post page and add a new comment.